 Lakewood’s incorporation in 1954 began a daring experiment in community building that began with the commitment to cityhood that thousands of Lakewood residents made.

 The Los Angeles Daily News headlined the incorporation of Lakewood in 1954.

-Lakewood's place in the development of suburban Southern California and the dramatic changes that followed incorporation are told on the following pages and in a collection of historical photographs, videos, and documents that linked on the left.
+Lakewood's place in the development of suburban Southern California and the dramatic changes that followed Lakewood's incorporation are told on the following pages and in a collection of historical photographs, videos, and documents that are linked on the left.

 Residents and city officials today know that Lakewood’s future is open ended.
 While certain aspects of the community are not likely to change, other aspects of Lakewood are destined for reinterpretation and reinvention.
-The tomorrow of “tomorrow’s city” remains a collaborative effort that joins a culturally and ethnically diverse community of residents and their elected leaders in a process that blends shared values and new inspiration to create a successful future for themselves, their families, and Lakewood.
+The tomorrow of “tomorrow’s city” remains a collaborative effort that joins a culturally and ethnically diverse community of residents and their elected leaders in a process that blends shared values with new inspiration to create a successful future for themselves, their families, and Lakewood.